 "Do you mind," I say coldly, slowly, "elaborating on that?"

 He stiffens.
-"Your mother did what she did for what was right."
+"Your mother did what she felt to be right."

 "And what was that?"

 "Those Fëanorians were in the wrong!" he snaps, raising his voice.
 This is a new experience for me.
 When I was a child I saw him little, and never heard him shout.
 To see him like this is...strange.
-I feel like I am not really in front of him, but watching him as if I am invisible and he is having a conversation with someone else.
+I feel like I am not really before him, but watching him as though I am invisible and he is having a conversation with someone else.
 He continues, "They started that war!
 We could not let them have their pride – "

 "Because you wanted to save yours?"
 I interrupt scathingly, making no pretense of civility any more.
-"What did attainting the Silmaril do for any of us?
+"What did attaining the Silmaril do for any of us?
 Nothing.
-You got renown – I don't know why; it was Mother who saved it, not you – and the rest of us got another star in the sky.
-That is all."
+You got renown – I don't know why; it was Mother who saved it, not you – and the rest of us got another star in the sky."

 "I am not your counsellor; I am your son," I return coolly.
 I am back to being a scholar, an academic.
 To being formal.
 "So do not call me that, I beg you.
 In answer to your question, the approval of the Valar means nothing to me in the face of peace.
 The good you speak of is abstract, impalpable and impractical; it yields little.
 Had Mother given up the Silmaril, we could have prevented a blood-bath and potentially stopped a war.
 So now I ask you: do you value representational good over actual good?"